Reconciliation Rules Overview

 Reconciliation Rule Variables

-To use Reconciliation Rules, you’ll need to create Expected Payments that contain the reconciliation_rule_variables parameter.
-Expected Payments without this parameter will be matched with the default rule behavior.
+To use Reconciliation Rules, you’ll need to create Expected Payments with reconciliation_rule_variables.

 Reconciliation Rules help automate the reconciliation of Transactions and Expected Payments by defining matching logic.